 How many times have we not witnessed other traders complain about so-called 'unfair' market behavior?
 Countless times!
 Just visit any chat forum or some 'social media thing'.
 Unfair market behavior is always the work of 'them' or 'they' (banks, the FED, the ECB, big hedge funds etc).

-If you think about it, traders complaining about the market not being fair, is really strange.
+If you think about it, traders complaining about the market not being fair is really strange.
 Why bother to trade if you think it isn't fair?
-Regardless whether that claim is true or false, just quit trading, easy.
+Regardless of whether that claim is true or false, just quit trading, easy.
 There's another reason why traders shouldn't complain.
 A trader always has the freedom to act whenever needed.
-There's no boss to ask for permission, no colleagues to convince, no meeting to set up and come to consensus, there's only you, the trader.
+There's no boss to ask for permission, no colleagues to convince, no meeting to set up and come to a consensus, there's only you, the trader.
 This complete freedom also makes perfectly clear that there can be only one person held responsible for all actions taken (or failed to take), again, this is the trader.
 As long as a trader feels the need to complain, he still has a road ahead in developing the right mentality required to become successful.

 I also like to add another level to this 'never explain' part.
 Journalists who do short daily reports on market movement generally write something like "Markets went higher on higher oil prices".
-But the next week, they would just as easy report "Markets went lower on higher oil prices".
+But the next week, they would just as easily report "Markets went lower on higher oil prices".
 Go through some old news items, and you'll be surprised.

 The market does what it does, only representing the constantly shifting balance between greed and fear.
-As traders we should not even try to understand the fundamental cause, because that may create conditioning that's purely coincidental (like Skinner's superstitious pigeons) and could be totally different the next week.
+As traders, we should not even try to understand the fundamental cause, because that may create conditioning that's purely coincidental (like Skinner's superstitious pigeons) and could be totally different the next week.
 Or the next day